 PDF download Download Article

 1. The Attack on Titan movies are unnecessary, but arguably worth watching.
-You can get the overall Attack on Titan experience from just the show alone, but the OADs definitely provide some additional insight into key characters.
-Meanwhile, most Attack on Titan movies are just recaps—but if recaps help you, or you don’t have time to binge the entire series, the movies can be a good alternative.
+According to Cunningham, it’s fine to skip the movies, as they’re really just recaps that cover what’s happened in the anime.[12]
+You can get the overall Attack on Titan experience from just the show alone, plus the OADs, which definitely provide some additional insight into key characters.

 • Ultimately, it’s your call if you’d rather stick with the series or watch all the extras, too!